qlibs/mph/README.md

       That will make the lookup table smaller and it will avoid `shl` for getting the value.
       Consider using minimial required size for values.
 That will make the lookup table smaller.
       Experiment with different policies for the comparison based on the expert knowledge of future input data (`conditional, likey, unlikely, conditional_probability, branchless, unpredictable`).
-      If input values are always valid (values from predefined keys) consider using `unconditional` policy (unsafe if the input key won't match one of the predefined keys).
+      If input values are always valid (values from predefined keys) consider using `unconditional` lookup policy (unsafe if the input key won't match one of the predefined keys).
 That will make the lookup table smaller and it will avoid `cmp` and `jmp`.
       Consider passing cache size alignment (`std::hardware_destructive_interference_size` - usually `64u`) to the hash.
 That will align the underlying lookup table.
       Always measure any changes in production like environment!

-- How fast compilation times have been achieved?

-    > Most of the compilation time is spent in the `detail::mask` which is mainly dependent on the key/value pair size.
-    There are a few compile-time optimizations which allows fast compilation times during constexpr evaluation.
-    Note: It's not a pretty code and/or nice design, just fast to compile.

-    - optimize algorithms for O(N) (constexpr is a virtual machine and no real hardware therefore O(N) is more important than at run-time)
-    - no algorithms (the less levels of indirection the faster the compilation times)
-    - precalculate the number of bits used by the max value of keys (allows to limit iterations)
-    - use linear probing hashing to identify whether mask is unique for given keys (faster than unique)

 - Can I disable running tests at compile-time?

     > When `DISABLE_STATIC_ASSERT_TESTS` is defined static_asserts tests won't be executed upon inclusion.
       Note: Use with caution as disabling tests means that there are no gurantees upon inclusion that given compiler/env combination works as expected.

+- Can I disable `cmov` generation?

+    > Consider using `conditional` lookuppolicy.
+Additionaly the following compiler options can be used.

+    ```
+    clang: -mllvm -x86-cmov-converter=false
+    ```

 - I'm getting a compilation error `constexpr evaluation hit maximum step limit`?